New Concurrent Order Maintenance Data Structure: Preliminaries

-\end{definition} The OM data structure maintains the Order Invariant defined in Definition~\ref{def:order}.
+\begin{definition}[Order Snapshot] The OM data structure maintains the {Order Snapshot} for $x$ precedes $y$ in the total order, denoted as $\forall x, y \in \od: x \preceq y \equiv L^t(x) < L^t(y)~\lor~(L^t(x) = L^t(y) \land L_b(x) < L_b(y))$ \end{definition} The OM data structure maintains the Order Snapshot defined in Definition~\ref{def:order}.
 In order words, to determine the order of $x$ and $y$, we first compare their top-labels (group labels) of $x$ and $y$; if they are the same, we continually compare their bottom labels.